joonleesky/2021_davian_deep_learning_study/posts/week5.1_training_neural_networks_part1.md

 Reason 2.
 High learning rate : start off with a good ReLU but the updates are too huge and the weights jump around → ReLU units get knocked off the data manifold during training
 ```
-> initializing with slightly positive biases may increase the likelihood of it being active and more **firing** ReLUs
+> Initializing with slightly positive biases may increase the likelihood of it being active and more **firing** ReLUs

 ### 4. Leaky ReLU
 f(x)=max(0.01x,x)